 Originally from the Napa Valley in California, DC-based actor, Laureen E. Smith earned her BA in Theatre from UCLA, a master’s degree in religion at Harvard University, and has a PhD with a focus on the role of audience in performance at The George Washington University, where she was also an adjunct faculty.

-Onscreen, credits include Harriet, Homeland, Rain Down, and the Cannes Festival Short invitee, Tell Me, among industrial and commercial projects.
+Onscreen, credits include Harriet, Homeland, FBI: Most Wanted, Rain Down, and the Cannes Festival Short invitee, Tell Me, among other industrial and commercial projects.

 When not acting or directing, Laureen is known in the business world as a strategic customer engagement enthusiast with a strong record of building both start-up and Fortune500 customer reference programs.

 A novice sailor, certified yoga teacher, Patsy Cline enthusiast, and an inveterate traveler, Laureen is also a budding connoisseur of single-malt whiskeys with strong bibliophilic leanings.